Canada Thistle (Cirsum arvense)

 Root: Creeping root system allows this weed to spread aggressively.
 Hand-pulling and cultivation are often ineffective control mechanisms because new plants sprout from root pieces that snap off.

-The problem is….Canada thistle is a highly invasive thistle that prevents the coexistence of other plant species through shading, competition for soil resources, and possibly through the release of chemical toxins poisonous to other plants.
+The problem is….Canada thistle is a highly invasive thistle that competes aggressively with other plant species through shading, competition for soil resources, and possibly through the release of chemical toxins poisonous to other plants.